massahud/webrtc-tests/copy-paste-rtc/README.md

 TODO
 ====
-1. Make it work on firefox
-2. Make it work cross-browser
+- Make it work cross-browser